-During installation, you can generate and run the Fixup script to check and set the kernel parameter values required for successful installation of the database.
-This script updates required kernel packages if necessary to minimum values.
+During the Oracle Database installation, you can generate and run the fixup script to check and set the kernel parameter values required for successful installation of the database.
+This script updates required kernel packages, if necessary, to minimum values.

-If you cannot use the Fixup scripts, then verify that the kernel parameters shown in the following table are set to values greater than or equal to the minimum value shown.
-The procedure following the table describes how to verify and set the values manually.
+If you cannot use the fixup script, then verify that the kernel parameters shown in the following table are set to values greater than or equal to the minimum value shown.
+See "Displaying and Changing Kernel Parameter Values" on page 2-49 for information on how to verify and set the values manually.

-Note: The kernel parameter values in this section are minimum values only.
+IMPORTANT: The kernel parameter and shell limit values shown in the following section are minimum values only.
 For production database systems, Oracle recommends that you tune these values to optimize the performance of the system.
-Refer to your operating system documentation for more information about tuning kernel parameters.
+See the operating system documentation for more information about tuning kernel parameters.